A Graceful Liar: Main

 Trapped in her own web of lies, Cha Jung-won loses herself as she tries to turn her fake identity as Jo Young-chae, the wealthy daughter of Gong Nan-sook, into reality.
-Her behavior increasingly exhibits symptoms of Ripley Syndrome, as she rejects her true identity to escape the limitations of her status and live a more privileged life.
+Her behavior increasingly exhibits symptoms of Ripley syndrome, as she rejects her true identity to escape the limitations of her status and live a more privileged life.
+She harbors a grudge against her mother who abandoned to her when she was young and has deep wounds from her father who was falsely accused of murder and she was labelled as the daughter of a murderer after that.
+Her life is getting harder as she's a talented designer but gets rejected by many companies due to her status.
+Her name is initially Cha Su-ah.